f228476653/moneyTracking/.github/SETUP.md

 ### Common Issues:

 1. **Permission Denied**: Check that the service account has all required roles
-2. **Database Connection Failed**: Verify Cloud SQL instance is running and accessible
+2. **Database Connection Failed**: Verify your DATABASE_URL secret is correct and Supabase database is accessible
 3. **Build Failed**: Check that all dependencies are in `requirements.txt`
-4. **Migration Failed**: Ensure database user has proper permissions
+4. **Migration Failed**: Ensure DATABASE_URL is properly configured in GitHub Secrets

 ### Debug Steps: